 The main technology under investigation here is the relatively new, though rapidly expanding, surface plasma actuators.
 The usage of surface plasma actuators for flow control is very attractive for industrial applications because this technique is highly energy-efficient, has a fast response, a simple structure, can be used for both steady and unsteady actuations and creates no profile drag when not in operation.
 The proposed research aims to simultaneously optimise the aerodynamical and aeroacoustical performances of Aerofoil with blunt as well as sharp trailing edges.
 The expected outcome of this research is an extensive validation of the effectiveness of surface plasma actuators as a relatively novel technique for the reduction of drag and noise generated by aircraft components such as the turbofan engine, airframe and the propeller blades of Unmanned Aerial Vehicles (UAVs).
 The outcome of this research is also transferable to the wind turbine industry and fan-based home appliance sector.

 This project is mainly experimental-based, but numerical simulation can also be considered.
-The aeroacoustics and flow measurements will be conducted at the Brunel high quality aeroacoustics wind tunnel.
+The aeroacoustics and flow measurements will be conducted at the Brunel high-quality aeroacoustics wind tunnel.
 The potential PhD candidate will receive support from the supervisor teams, and all friendly members of the project team.
-We expect the candidate to have some basic knowledge on fluids mechanics and aerodynamics.
-Experiences in aeroacoustics measurement is not essential, as training will be provided.
+We expect the candidate to have some basic knowledge of fluids mechanics and aerodynamics.
+Experience in aeroacoustics measurement is not essential, as training will be provided.